-Gregory has been in the entertainment business for over twenty five years as an actor, director, producer, songwriter, playwright, screenwriter, and author.
-For film, he has penned the screenplay for He Is Gone, currently working on adapting one of his novels into a screenplay, served as associate producer on several projects, and is the winner of the 2015 Indie Soul Best Director Award (Boston International Film Festival) and April 2015 Best Director (Los Angeles International Film Festival Awards), and 2015 Remi Award winner (World-fest - Houston) for his short film Mother.
+Gregory has been in the entertainment business for almost 30 years as an actor, director, producer, songwriter, playwright, screenwriter, and author.
+For film, he has penned the screenplay for He Is Gone, currently working on adapting one of his novels into a screenplay, served as associate producer on several projects, and is the winner of the 2015 Indie Soul Best Director Award (Boston International Film Festival), April 2015 Best Director (Los Angeles International Film Festival Awards), and 2015 Remi Award winner (World-fest - Houston) for his short film Mother.

 He has had short stories and poetry published in numerous anthologies and websites, had over ten produced stage shows, and has been the recipient of musical grants from BMI, ASCAP and the Watershed Foundation.
 He is a member of the Society of Children’s Book Writers and Illustrators and The Dramatist Guild.
 Gregory has contributed articles, blogs, & reviews to BroadwayWorld.com, Huffingtonpost.com, Bwayvoice.com, Baristanet.com, Examiner.com, and Outinjersey.net, has served as a freelance director and script writer for Broadway Live; a media company specializing in original programming for the New York Theater scene, and has been featured and interviewed in The Advocate, Huffington Post, PBS One-on-One with Steve Adubato, Sirius Radio The Morning Jolt, and Next Magazine.